SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-stp.md

 The main GUI will load.
 There are four sections:

-  * Course Catalog: The catalog contains 8 classes in the same order as the file.
-(Note: the file has 9 lines, one line is invalid.)
+  * Course Catalog: The catalog contains 13 classes in the same order as the file.
+(Note: the file has 14 lines, one line (line 4) is invalid.)
 The name, section, and title for each are displayed.
   * Actions: The actions section has a set of buttons and the Schedule Title text field.
   * My Schedule: Lists the courses that have been added to the schedule.
   * Course Details: Displays the details of any course selected in the Course Catalog table.